gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Zone Pinning

 HA shoot clusters with failure tolerance of `node`, as well as non-HA shoot clusters, can be scheduled on `single-zonal` and `multi-zonal` seeds alike.
-On a `multi-zonal` seed it's desireable to place components of the same control plane in **one zone only** to reduce cost and latency effects due to cross network traffic.
+On a `multi-zonal` seed it's desirable to place components of the same control plane in **one zone only** to reduce cost and latency effects due to cross network traffic.
 Thus, it's essential to add [Pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) rules to control plane component with multiple replicas:

 ```yaml